ACP McElwain prizes

 Eligibility for the proffered paper award: The first named author and presenter must be a clinical oncologist in training or a recently appointed (in first consultant post less than two years) clinical oncologist and a member in good standing of the Royal College of Radiologists.

-Selection of the winner: Eligible entrants will be notified by 14 August 2016.
-Entrants will be required to produce a poster for inclusion in a poster session at the Conference, as well as a presentation if selected for oral presentation.
+Selection of the winner: Entrants will be required to produce an e-poster for presentation at the Conference, as well as an oral presentation if selected for a proffered paper session.
 A panel of judges from the RCR will award prizes to the best poster and best oral presentation.

 The prize: The winners of the awards will be presented with a cheque for £250.